stanvanrooy/bol-crawler/readme.md

 # bolcom_crawler
-This is a really simple crawler that makes use of Scrapy to crawl [bol.com](https://bol.com).
+This is a crawler that makes use of Scrapy to crawl [bol.com](https://bol.com).
+It can be downloaded as a Python package from PyPi.

 ## Usage
 The `Crawler` instance has two functions you can use, `crawl_products` and `crawl_category`.
 See an example below.